EchNet/pro-test/README.md

 *Order:* A purchase.
 Has a Customer and a list of purchased Items.

+*ExchangeOrder:* A purchase made in exchange for one or more returned items.

 *Item:* A purchased Product, its purchase price, and an optional Promotion.

 *Promotion:* A map of product IDs to discount prices.